cfarkas/SARS-CoV-2-freebayes/README.md

 -This operation will obtain aggregated variants per region (merged.GISAID.AF.vcf) and aggregated variants filtered with Viral Frequency > 5% (merged.GISAID.AF_5%.vcf) inside the folder "GISAID_merge".
 Users can change the name of the folder (i.e.: GISAID_North_America for North America GISAID genomes).

--NOTE: It is recommended to process large FASTA collections by chunks, we provide up to date analysis of GISAID genomes here: https://github.com/cfarkas/SARS-CoV-2-freebayes/wiki (November 2020, ~230000 genomes)
+-NOTE: It is recommended to process large FASTA collections by chunks, we provide up to date analysis of GISAID genomes here: https://github.com/cfarkas/SARS-CoV-2-freebayes/wiki (November 2020, ~230000 genomes).

 ### Number of variants per genome